umbraco/UmbracoDocs/umbraco-cms/tutorials/add-google-authentication.md

 ---
-versionFrom: 9.0.0
-versionTo: 10.0.0
-meta.Title: Add Google Authentication meta.Description: A guide to set up a Google login for the Umbraco Backoffice.
+description: "A guide to set up a Google login for the Umbraco Backoffice."
 ---

 # Add Google Authentication